redhat-openstack/website/source/uncategorized/deploying-rdo-to-a-virtual-machine-environment-using-rdo-via-instack.html.md

 If you're connecting to the virt host remotely from ssh, you will need to use the -t flag to force pseudo-tty allocation or enable notty via a $USER.notty file.

+Do not use the root user for executing any instack-undercloud scripts.
+Some programs of libguestfs-tools are not designed to work with the root user.
+All of the instack-undercloud scripts were developed and tested by using a normal user with sudo privileges.

 ## Minimum System Requirements

 This setup creates (5) virtual machines consisting of 2G of memory and 30G of disk space each.
 If you do not plan to deploy Block Storage or Swift Storage nodes, you can delete those virtual machines and require less space accordingly.
 Most of the virtual machine disk files are thinly provisioned and won't take up the full 30G.
 The undercloud is not thinly provisioned and is completely pre-allocated.